MudassarMemon/MudassarMemon/README.md

 <h1>Hey there! 👋 I'm Mudassar Memon.</h1>

-**I'm a full-stack developer based in NYC with a knack for all things engineering-related.
+**I'm a full-stack developer based in NYC with a knack for engineering.
 After having completed my bachelors degree in Civil Engineering, I established a successful career in construction management with a focus on building NYC public schools.
 My obsession for software and tech has inevitably led me into a new career as a software engineer and I'm thrilled to be here.**

 - 🔭 Some of my projects: [Officebook](https://officebook-3392aeaf91bd.herokuapp.com/) and [TuneUp](https://tuneup-twco.onrender.com/)
 - 🌱 Actively learning Python